NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 * **Configuration:** Name of model configuration used for the forecast.
 * **Cycle Time:** The initialization date and time of the forecast.
 * **Forecast Length:** The total forecast length in hours.
 * **Status:** The current status and progress of the forecast.
 The initial status will say "Launching Cluster" as the system prepares its compute nodes and sets up the forecast.
 From there, the status will change indicating it's progress through the job, e.g. "Running Ungrib", "Running Metgrid", etc. A completed job will display an **Open Viewer** button that users can click to take them to the forecast viewer for that job.
 A failed job will display a status message indicating which component has failed, e.g. "Real failed."
-Errors can be investigated using the the Log Viewer (see below).
+Errors can be investigated using the the :ref:`ui_log_viewer`.

 Managing a WRF Job
 ------------------